Kalamandea89/SonarDelphi/README.md

   * Add rule to detect leak many classes of class fields
   * Leak local variables also see many classes

+Version 1.0.4
+* Add rule to detect leak object of TList, TStringList in .dpr files
+* Add rule to detect leak THandle in class fields
+* Add rule to detect leak THandle in .dpr files
+* Add rule to detect leak THandle in local variables procedures and functions

 Version 1.0.3
   * Add rule to detect leak object of TList, TStringList of local variables procedures and functions
   * Add rule for detect call .Destroy

 SonarQube Delphi
 ================